polito-WA1-2025-exam/labs-minnesota/README.md

     - player ID (unique, is his actual name)
     - leagues (array of strings)
     - teams (array of strings)
+    - position (string, it can be only GK/DEF/MID/ATT)
     - nationality (string)
     - age (int)
     - active career (boolean)